-Anglo-Saxons ruled over the region.
+The name Ealderage has been recorded in British history since the time when the Anglo-Saxons ruled over the region.
 The name is assumed to have been given to someone who was a the Old English personal name Aldrich, meaning old ruler, and refers to "a son of Aldrich."
-CITATION[CLOSE]

 Early Origins of the Ealderage family